 The six-week summer program will consist of a combination of being trained in research fundamentals and conducting individual research (disciplinary or interdisciplinary).
 Proposed research projects should in some way consider questions and problems of today—existential, ethical, political, disciplinary —and the way(s) in which material resources (historical, cultural, literary, archival—to name but a few) give students the resources to grapple with these questions.

 Individual research may take place at the variety of libraries and archives and laboratories at Columbia University (including, for example, the “September 11, 2001 Oral History” archive or the Columbia University and Slavery Project), but may also take place at cultural institutions in the New York City area (for example, the New York Historical Society, the Schomburg Center for Research in Black Culture, the Urban Democracy Lab, New York Public Library, etc.).
+(If you are not located in New York, and would like to take advantage of local resources in your current location, that is also possible.)

 Prior to the beginning of the program, students will meet with supervisors to solidify the research project and to make connections with a main site of research.